 - Curtain cords.

-- Food – This includes cooked chicken wings, meat with string attached, food that is past its use by date.
-Properly dispose of such items some cats have a tendency to scavenge for discarded food in the garbage bin.
+- Food – This includes cooked chicken wings, meat with string attached, food that is past its use-by date.
+Properly dispose of such items some cats tend to scavenge for discarded food in the garbage bin.

 - Elastic bands.

 - Toilets – Young kittens can accidentally climb into them and not get out.
 I know of two kittens who have drowned in the toilet.

 - Cardboard – I’m including this because recently I bought a blender, I left the box on the floor, there was a cardboard insert which had a hole in the middle, my cat managed to get his head and shoulders through the hole then became stuck and panicked.
 Had we not been home it could have been very dangerous.

 - Hot Stoves – Never leave hotplates on if you are not there to supervise.
 Again, I have personal experience with this.
 Recently my cat positioned herself to jump up onto the stove, fortunately, I was standing next to her and managed to stop her before she jumped.